GNOME/glib/docs/reference/gio/gdbus-codegen.rst

   This might make it necessary to use ``cc -include foo.h``, or generate a filename like ``foo-impl.h`` and ``#include`` it into a wrapper ``.c`` file.

+  For ``--header`` and ``--interface-info-header``, there is no obvious name for a traditional multiple-inclusion guard when writing to standard output, so using the ``--pragma-once`` option is recommended.

   In the rare situation that the intended output filename starts with ``-``, it should be prefixed with ``./``.